 - FInal Thoughts

-How to Qualify for Work-Study
+How to Qualify for Work-Study - Eligibility

 To qualify, you need to meet certain criteria.
 Usually, the students must demonstrate financial need and be enrolled in an undergraduate or graduate degree program.
 Also, you may need to meet additional requirements depending on the institution and type of aid offered.
 You should review the specific qualifications for your school before applying.